andrewtdunn/mapsterious_fe/README.md

 # Mapsterious.com

-<a href="http://www.mapsterious.com" target="_blank">Live Site</a>
+<a href="http://www.mapsterious.com" target="blank">Live Site</a>

 > notes:

-- Interpolates the google maps panTo function <a href="http://stackoverflow.com/questions/9335150/slow-down-google-panto-function/31203045" target="_blank">described here on stack overload</a>.
+- Interpolates the google maps panTo function <a href="http://stackoverflow.com/questions/9335150/slow-down-google-panto-function/31203045" target="blank">described here on stack overload</a>.

 - Restaurant reviews are generated from the yelp-fusion api.